abbbi/virtnbdbackup/README.md

 The issue is most likely an active `apparmor` profile that prevents the qemu daemon from creating its socket file for the nbd server.
 Try to disable apparmor using the **aa-teardown** command for the current session you are executing a backup or restore.
-You can also add the following line:
+You can also add the following lines:

 ```
 /var/tmp/virtnbdbackup.* rw
 /var/tmp/backup.* rw,
 ```

-to the configuration files (might be not existing):
+to the configuration files (might not exist by default):

 ```
 /etc/apparmor.d/usr.lib.libvirt.virt-aa-helper